Twitter: Retweets, Notifications, Followers, Likes And Mentions

 Two ways to retweet.
 The simplest way to repost a tweet is to click “retweet” and Twitter will automatically retweet the unadulterated post to the retweeter’s followers while still giving credit to the original poster.
 The tweet will appear as though it came directly from the original user with a small line of text noting who retweeted it.
 From a statistical standpoint, this appears as a retweet for the original content creator.

 Originally, Twitter did not include the retweet feature and users had to manually copy tweets and repost them.
 To give credit to the original tweeter, they would type “retweet @username” followed by the post.
-This was quickly shortened to “RT @username” to make it easier to comply with Twitter’s 140 character limit.
+This was quickly shortened to “RT @username” to make it easier to comply with Twitter’s original 140 character limit.
 Today, manually retweeting a post is still popular as it allows users to add their own commentary.

 The downside to manual retweets is that Twitter does not count them as retweets for the original user, since they are in effect, new tweets (even if they contain a previous tweet’s content).